 It’s natural to wonder if a focus on emotional skills really makes a difference.
 As a parent, you want to know that the time and energy invested in a program will truly help your child.
 The great news is that the answer is a clear and resounding yes.
 Decades of research show that high-quality emotional development programs give children a powerful advantage, not just for school, but for life.
 Let’s look at what the studies say.

-The Research on Academic and Social Success
+What the Research Says About Academic and Social Success

 When children learn to understand their feelings and get along with others, they’re better prepared for the classroom.
 At this point, experts agree that social-emotional learning really does help kids both academically and socially.
 A child who can manage frustration is more likely to stick with a tricky puzzle.
 A child who can communicate their needs is better at working with classmates on a group activity.
 These skills create a positive cycle: when children feel confident and capable in social situations, they can focus more easily on learning.
 This foundation sets them up for success from their very first day of school.